roboll/helmfile/README.md

 - `fromYaml` reads a golang string and generates a map
 - `setValueAtPath PATH NEW_VALUE` traverses a golang map, replaces the value at the PATH with NEW_VALUE
 - `toYaml` marshals a map into a string
+- `get` returns the value of the specified key if present in the `.Values` object, otherwise will return the default value defined in the function

 ### Values Files Templates